Fill your College Details

 Examples:

-• GDB (GNU Debugger): A mostly used debugger for C/C++ that allows step-through code execution.
+• GDB (GNU Debugger): A commonly used debugger for C/C++ that offers the capability of stepping through the execution of code.

-• Visual Studio Debugger: It is integrated into Visual Studio that helps find and resolve bugs while coding in various languages.
+• Visual Studio Debugger: It is integrated into Visual Studio to assist in locating and fixing bugs while writing code in a range of languages.

 5. Version Control Systems